tom2433/LiftTracker/README.md

 - shorten the content visibility animation on the lift screen (or simplify it)
 - also change the muscle group cards so the raw data doesn't load in until after the user clicks it.
-- move the scrollable columns on the dialogs so the user can see the buttons the entire time (completed)
 - a user may not want to see a crap ton of data thrown at their face when they open the app
     - change the muscle group screen and the lift screen. their data will eventually be represented by line graphs and pie charts.
     - raw data is displeasing to look at.